ibonkonesa/barber-shop/README.md

 Just rename /cloud-functions/functions/mailing.example
 to /cloud-functions/functions/mailing.js and put gmail sender credentials, and the receiver email.
-Remember to activate "Gmail less secure apps" (https://myaccount.google.com/lesssecureapps), and you probably will need to activate access account after every cloud functions deploy visiting https://accounts.google.com/DisplayUnlockCaptcha
+Remember to activate "Gmail less secure apps" (https://myaccount.google.com/lesssecureapps).
+If you are using 2FA in your sender email, you would have to create an Application Specific password in order to get mailer working.
+This [link](https://community.nodemailer.com/using-gmail/) could be useful.

 ## Development